react-native-community/discussions-and-proposals/proposals/0540-layout-conformance-capabilities-vision.md

 # Vision for Layout Conformance/Parity

 React Native models its layout and styling support after web browsers, offering a subset of CSS features.
 Some CSS properties like color are mapped to functionality in the backing UI framework.
 Sizing, positioning, and general layout is handled by the Yoga layout engine.
-This intersection gives web developers a familiar experience when working in React Native, but also behaves similarly enough to enable code-sharing, as supported by projects like react-native-web.
+This intersection gives web developers a familiar experience when working in React Native, but also behaves similarly enough to web to enable code-sharing, as supported by projects like react-native-web.

-There are gaps in what React Native supports, with “CSS Features” being the [#1 request](https://github.com/react-native-community/discussions-and-proposals/discussions/528?sort=top#discussioncomment-3886000) for in a recent survey to the community over the state of React Native.
-This intertwines with asks for us to invest in Yoga, which has been [inactive](https://github.com/facebook/yoga/issues/1151) in OSS.
-Flexbox support has had limitations akin to targeting [Internet Explorer 9](http://caniuse.com/?search=column-gap).
+There are gaps in what React Native supports, with “CSS Features” being the [#1 request](https://github.com/react-native-community/discussions-and-proposals/discussions/528?sort=top#discussioncomment-3886000) in a recent survey to the community over the state of React Native.
+This intertwines with asks for us to invest in Yoga, which has been [inactive](https://github.com/facebook/yoga/issues/1151).
+Flexbox support in React Native has had limitations akin to targeting [Internet Explorer 9](http://caniuse.com/?search=column-gap).
 We also hear a desire for more consistent behavior of existing behaviors with web.
 This document outlines a set of problems, strategies, and solutions, for building out the intertwined problems of layout conformance, and layout parity.

 ## Where are the differences?